cortexproject/cortex/docs/getting_started.md

 In [the Grafana UI](http://localhost:3000) (username/password admin/admin), add a Prometheus datasource for Cortex (`http://cortex2:9009/api/prom`).

-## High availability with repication
+## High availability with replication

 In this last demo we'll show how Cortex can replicate data among three nodes, and demonstrate Cortex can tolerate a node failure without affecting reads and writes.